upbound/docs/content/core-concepts/testing.md

 up project run
 ```

-This command will instantaneously create a development control plane in the cloud, and deploy your project's package to it.
+This command creates a development control plane in the Upbound cloud, and deploy your project's package to it.
 A development control plane is a lightweight, ephemeral control plane that are perfect for testing your Crossplane configurations.

 Now, you can validate your results, and make any changes to test your resources.

 For more information about development control planes, please read our documentation on development control planes.